pyca/cryptography/docs/glossary.rst

         bit key, you can calculate the number of bytes by dividing by 8.
 128 divided by 8 is 16, so a 128 bit key is a 16 byte key.

+    U-label
+        The presentational unicode form of an internationalized domain name.
+U-labels use unicode characters outside the ASCII range and are encoded as A-labels when stored in certificates.

 .. _`hardware security module`: https://en.wikipedia.org/wiki/Hardware_security_module
 .. _`idna`: https://pypi.org/project/idna/